StephenMa88/go-web-hello-world/README.md

 7. add current user to docker group -> sudo usermod -aG docker osboxes
 8. relog to have the group activated
 9. check that you can run docker command line -> docker image ls
-   1. output -> REPOSITORY   TAG       IMAGE ID   CREATED   SIZE
+   1. Output -> REPOSITORY   TAG       IMAGE ID   CREATED   SIZE

 Great, we have docker installed and now we can move to the next task.